Keyboard module: Controlling your Keyboard in Python

 Conclusion

-I just introduced the module to you, please check the documentation or just type help(keyboard) in a Python interactive shell for learning other functionalities and methods.
+I just introduced the module to you; please check the documentation or just type help(keyboard) in a Python interactive shell to learn other functionalities and methods.

-You can also take full control of your mouse, the same author of this module made another one for handling the mouse!
+You can also take full control of your mouse.
+The author of this module made another one for handling the mouse!

 With such modules, you can build desktop automation scripts, keyboard shortcuts, keyloggers (although the author isn't responsible), and much more!